EbadiDev/gaming-tunnel/README.md

 - x: the number of redundant packets
 - y: the number of original packets

-For example, with FEC 2:1, for every original packet, 2 redundant packets are generated, allowing recovery from up to 2 packet losses.
+For example, with FEC 2:4, for every 4 original packets, 2 redundant packets are generated, allowing recovery from up to 2 packet losses in that group.

 ### UDP2RAW